rajin-khan/curated./December/Scott Yu-Jan/RESEARCH_REPORT.md

 Scott Yu-Jan is a product designer and YouTube creator who has built an audience of over 820,000 subscribers by creating content that seamlessly blends professional design expertise with accessible DIY projects.
 Born in Seattle in 1994, Scott brings real-world product design experience from Google and Amazon to his YouTube channel, where he creates custom hardware solutions, 3D printing projects, and workspace optimizations that are both functional and beautiful.

+**His foundational philosophy, articulated in "make your own things" (1M views), centers on democratizing design and making.** Before 3D printing, Scott was deeply involved in traditional crafts (woodworking, glass blowing, casting, pottery), but when he moved to Seattle and lost access to workshop space, he found himself "tortured" by the inability to realize his ideas.
+3D printing became his salvation—not just as a tool, but as a democratizing force that leveled the playing field for invention.
+As he explains: *"everything around you that you call life was made up by people that were no smarter than you and you can change it... so don't settle for what others have created for you make your own things."*

 What sets Scott apart in the crowded maker/tech YouTube space is his unique combination of professional design credentials, authentic problem-solving, and a deep appreciation for design history.
 Unlike many tech YouTubers who focus purely on "how-to," Scott teaches viewers to think like designers, regularly referencing Dieter Rams' principles and Apple's design philosophy while creating practical solutions to his own real-world problems.

 His channel has generated over 67 million views across 67 videos, with his most popular content focusing on 3D printer upgrades, custom Apple product modifications, and workspace organization.
 But beyond the impressive numbers, Scott has cultivated a community of makers, designers, and tech enthusiasts who appreciate both the aesthetic quality and educational depth of his content.